 Ian Ford, of Oamaru, asks :-

-John Campbell, a physicist at the University of Canterbury, responded.
+Richard Linscott, a clinical psychologist at the University of Otago, responded.

 Send questions to: Ask-A-Scientist, PO Box 31-035, Christchurch 8444 Or email: email@example.com